fijiwebdesign/promiser/README.md

   console.log('fulfilled promise', promise)
 ```

-And requires fullfillment within the scope of the passed in callback function.
+And requires fulfillment within the scope of the passed in callback function.

 The promiser utility is consise and within the same scope.